plantfansam/kubernetes-101/workshop/_workshop_pages/09-jobs.md

 You can also configure a job to run to completion more than once, and control how many copies of that job can be run simultaneously (a parameter known as `parallelism`).

-Let's run our pod 20 times with 5 pods running at any given time:
+Let's configure our job to run 20 times and allow 5 pods to run at any given time:

 ```
 apiVersion: batch/v1